 Ethernet is a trademark of Xerox Corporation; UNIX is a registered trademark of AT&T; DEC, DECnet, DECwindows, ULTRIX, SCAMP, VMS, and VT are trademarks of Digital Equipment Corporation; SPARCstation is a registered trademark of SPARC International, licensed exclusively to Sun Microsystems, Inc.; Sun Microsystems, SunOS, NFS, Sun, Sun-3, Sun-4, and OpenWindows are trademarks of Sun Microsystems, Inc.; OSF, OSF/Motif, and Motif are trademarks of Open Software Foundation, Inc.; X and X Window System are trademarks of the Massachusetts Institute of Technology.
 Hewlett-Packard, HP, and vue are trademarks of the Hewlett-Packard company.
-IBM and SMIT are trademarks of Silicon Graphics, Inc. OpenConnect is a registered trademark of OpenConnect Systems, Inc. Other trade names used in this document are trademarks or registered trademarks of the manufacturers or vendors of the associated products.
+IBM and SMIT are trademarks of International Business Machines.
+Silicon Graphics and IRIS are registered trademarks and IRIX is a trademark of Silicon Graphics, Inc. OpenConnect is a registered trademark of OpenConnect Systems, Inc. Other trade names used in this document are trademarks or registered trademarks of the manufacturers or vendors of the associated products.

-Microsoft, Windows NT and Windows95 are registered trademarks of the Microsoft Corporation.
+Microsoft, Windows NT and Windows95 are registered trademarks of Microsoft Corporation.